The Grévy’s Zebra (Equus grevyi) is an ungulate (hoofed) mammal in the Equidae family of horses and zebras. It is also known as the Imperial Zebra.

 It is the largest of the wild equines.
 It can grow to 2.5 metres (8.2 feet) tall.

 It is only found in the semi-arid grasslands of northern Kenya and Ethiopia.

 It is a browser, feeding on grasses and plants.
 Because it is large and is solitary, its main predator is the lion.
 It is generally solitary and will join herds of Common Zebra or other animals, such as wildebeests.

-Females are pregnant for about 390 days before giving birth to a single live young, called a foal.
-If the mother is looking for food, she will keep her young with other young in a group, which is cared for and protected by an adult male.
+The female is pregnant for about 390 days before giving birth to a single live young, called a foal.
+If the mother is looking for food, she will keep her young with other young in a group, cared for and protected by an adult male.

 Photographer: Martina Nicolls